Some of the more common questions asked by Change Leads

 How can we push tasks to different parties through the workflow to ensure that the individuals are actioning tasks?

-PEGA (the platform Delegated Contract Manager sits on), will control all workflows and push tasks to roles defined in the system.
+PEGA (the platform Delegated Contract and Oversight Manager sits on), will control all workflows and push tasks to roles defined in the system.

 Will the use of the slip generated become mandatory?